5 Steps to Overcome Imposter Syndrome

 As in any industry, jealous ones thrive on bringing others down.
 One of the byproducts of showing off your best work to others is building confidence and inspiration through comparison.

-Building a successful business is a marathon, not a sprint.
+Building a successful business is a marathon.
+It’s not a sprint.

 As a wedding photographer, your success won’t be defined by a single wedding.
 It will be shaped by your commitment to improving your craft as a photographer, your ability to connect with clients, and your determination to keep going even when it’s hard.